appbaseio/Docs/content/docs/reactivesearch/vue-searchbox/quickstart.md

 In this example, we show the usage of the `transformRequest` prop, which gives us the request object whenever a query gets triggered from the search-box component.
 It allows us to either modify the request being sent or create a side-effect based on this request.
 Please go over [here](/docs/reactivesearch/vue-searchbox/examples/#transformrequest-prop-usage) to check it out.

 Check out the docs for API Reference over [here](/docs/reactivesearch/vue-searchbox/apireference/).

+### UI Customization Guide

+Looking to customize styles, rendering of a UI component or bring your own design system?
+See the [ReactiveSearch UI customization guide](https://docs.appbase.io/docs/reactivesearch/ui-customization/).